 Psalm 22 – Written by David 1000 years before Jesus; before crucifixion had even been invented.
-Yet, the descriptions of the emotional and physical anguish of the crucifixion of his descendant Jesus is hard to miss.
+Yet, the descriptions of the emotional and physical anguish of the crucifixion of David’s descendant Jesus are hard to miss.

 Matthew chapters 26-28 – now read the first hand account of the death and resurrection of Jesus with the ancient prophecies of Isaiah and David in mind.
-It’s always been God’s plan to send his son to die for your sin so you could live for him.
+It has always been God’s plan to send his son to die for your sin so you could live for him.